 The tenor line is the top harmony part in ladies barbershop, so you would be correct in thinking "this could get quite high", although the majority of the time is spent in a lower comfortable range.
 The challenge to a barbershop tenor is to keep the vocal quality light and clear most of the time, so is not necessarily suited to strong sopranos who would be better lending their virtuosity to the melody line.

-As the range is the highest, tenor notes can easily be heard, so in a barbershop chorus there really only need to be a few accurate tenors, so spaces are limited.
-But if it turns out that your voice is especially suited to this part, that's where you'll be placed!
+As the range is the highest, tenor notes can more easily be heard, so in a barbershop chorus there really only need to be a few accurate tenors.
+The part therefore suits confident and maybe more experienced singers (who have sung in a choir before and can learn to sing their part accurately by themselves).
+If it turns out that your voice is especially suited to this part, that's where you'll be placed!

 A good lead will hold the audience in the palm of her hand.